carbonplan/research/articles/dac-calculator-explainer/index.md

   solarVariableOM={4}
   solarFixedOM={72}
   solarCapitalRecovery={397}
-  NGCCTotalCost={225}
+  NGCCTotalCost={275}
-  NGCCVariableOM={6}
+  NGCCVariableOM={8}
-  NGCCFixedOM={37}
+  NGCCFixedOM={45}
-  NGCCCapitalRecovery={149}
+  NGCCCapitalRecovery={182}
-  NGCCNaturalGas={33}
+  NGCCNaturalGas={39}
 />

-But these particular costs reflect a specific set of assumptions.
+But these costs reflect just one specific set of assumptions.
 Varying parameters in the calculator lets you explore a range of costs for each scenario, and recreate the ranges that McQueen et al. report: $230-390/tCO₂ for NGCC, $360–570/tCO₂ for wind, and $430–690/tCO₂ for solar.
-Note that the parameters exposed in the calculator create the potential for wider cost ranges compared to the paper.
+Note that the parameter ranges in the calculator let you explore a wider range of costs than described directly in the paper.

 ### Exploring the parameter space

 The above analysis shows a cost advantage for NGCC relative to wind or solar.
-But with alternate assumptions, that difference can become much smaller.
+But with alternate assumptions, we can arrive at a different ranking.
 Here we explore a high cost NGCC configuration, and a low cost wind configuration.

-To model high cost NGCC, we use parameters from a DAC facility described in the [American Physical Societies 2011 report on Direct Air Capture](https://www.aps.org/policy/reports/assessments/upload/dac2011.pdf), including corrections for two additional follow-ons analyses.<Reference color={meta.color} data={sidenotes[3]}/><Reference color={meta.color} data={sidenotes[4]}/> Specifically, we assume a higher DAC plant cost, including both fixed and variable O&M, and slightly higher electricity and thermal energy requirements than some other cost estimates.<Reference color={meta.color} data={sidenotes[5]}/>
+To model high cost NGCC, we use parameters from a DAC facility described in the [American Physical Societies 2011 report on Direct Air Capture](https://www.aps.org/policy/reports/assessments/upload/dac2011.pdf), including corrections for two additional follow-ons analyses.<Reference color={meta.color} data={sidenotes[3]}/><Reference color={meta.color} data={sidenotes[4]}/> Specifically, we assume a higher DAC plant cost, and slightly higher electricity and thermal energy requirements than some other cost estimates.<Reference color={meta.color} data={sidenotes[5]}/>

 <ParameterScenario
   figureNumber={3}
   energySource={'NGCC'}
   capEx={2027}
-  electricReq={10}
+  electricReq={1.7}
-  thermalReq={10}
+  thermalReq={7.2}
-  totalCost={401}
+  totalCost={464}
-  variableOM={11}
+  variableOM={9}
-  fixedOM={73}
+  fixedOM={47}
-  naturalGas={35}
+  naturalGas={44}
-  capitalRecovery={286}
+  capitalRecovery={364}
 />

-To model low cost wind, we use parameters from a DAC facility described in Keith et al. (2018)<Reference color={meta.color} data={sidenotes[6]}/>, which corresponds to a lower DAC plant cost, including both fixed and variable O&M, and slightly lower electricity and thermal energy requirements.<Reference color={meta.color} data={sidenotes[7]}/>
+To model low cost wind, we use parameters from a DAC facility described in Keith et al. (2018)<Reference color={meta.color} data={sidenotes[6]}/>, which corresponds to a lower DAC plant cost, and slightly lower electricity and thermal energy requirements.<Reference color={meta.color} data={sidenotes[7]}/>

 <ParameterScenario
   figureNumber={4}